Semi-Structured Text Files

 Types of Extractors

 The C1TextParser library supports three different extractors: Starts-After-Continues-Until, HTML, and Template-based.

 Extraction can occur along matched regular expressions, after a matched word or phrase, or using a defined script.

 Use C1TextParser along with other ComponentOne components to extract text from more file types.
-Use C1Word or C1PdfDocumentSource to extract text from Microsoft Word and PDF files that can then be parsed by C1TextParser.
+Use C1Word or C1PdfDocumentSource to extract text from Microsoft Word and PDF files that C1TextParser can then parse.

 The Starts-After-Continues-Until extractor is the simplest and the easiest to use.